Nacho Cheese Sauce

-- 1/8 tsp cayenne pepper
+- 1/8 tsp cayenne pepper (or to taste)

-- 8oz block sharp cheddar cheese*, grated
+- 8 oz block sharp cheddar cheese* grated

 - Whisk until it combines into a smooth blond paste and starts to bubble around the edges.

 - Once the milk has reached a boil, quickly lower the heat and reduce to a simmer.
-Allow the sauce to thicken slightly.
+Allow the sauce to thicken slightly, about 30 seconds.

 - Add the cayenne pepper and salt and whisk to combine.